Atrix256/SampleZoo/src/families/_1d/samples/regular/samples.md

 See the page about the 1d discrepancy calculation test to learn more about discrepancy.

-There are three regular sampling strategies supplied:
+These are the regular sampling strategies supplied:
 * Regular()
 * RegularCentered()
 * RegularCenteredOffset()
+* RegularJittered()

 ## Regular()